-With no European nation spending more of its income on food, France takes food seriously.
-And while this might be pompous to some, its a treat for travelers who love quality fresh food.
-One the best parts about Bordeaux in summer are the amazing squares to dine al fresco, often for reasonable prices for ‘fixed prix’ 3 course meals.
 We made it a nightly ritual to pick a different square each night to enjoy what’s always one of our favorite parts of traveling – dinner!
-Sure you can do this in Paris, but you’ll spend a lot more and touristy places don’t cater to French diners.
-Our advice for Bordeaux is just to stroll the squares, see which restaurant has a busy patio and a menu that suits your taste and budget and grab a seat and enjoy!
+Sure you can do this in Paris, but you’ll spend a lot more money and it’s easier to get sucked into tourist traps.
+Our advice for Bordeaux is just to stroll the squares, see which restaurant has a busy patio and a menu that suits your taste and budget.
+Then grab a seat and enjoy!
 Read our article on 5 must eat meals in Bordeaux!

 It’s always a great idea to indulge in a sausage and cheese picnic in a French Park too.
 The Jardin Public and Parc Bordelais are both picturesque spots to enjoy delicious artisan treats over your favorite wine, beer or random drink while in Bordeaux.
 And don’t miss out on a stroll along the river at night and watching the children running through the mirror d’eux to cool their feet on a warm evening.
 With all the smiles and laughs, you’d have to be a scrooge not to enjoy it.